Review of performance metrics of spin qubits in gated semiconducting nanostructures: Coherence times

 To sum up the discussion, the coherence times are typically extracted from fits to simple functional forms.
 Some are given above, and there are more, such as the `stretched exponential' used to fit data from dynamical-decoupling sequences.\footnote{The standard result is Ref.~\cite{cywinski_how_2008}, which derived $\log f(t) \sim (t/T_2)^{1+\alpha}$ as the envelope for decay under a generic dynamical-decoupling sequence assuming noise spectrum $1/f^\alpha$.
 In fitting the experimental data in GaAs, Ref.~\cite{medford_scaling_2012} found that a more robust way is to fit the observed decay time to $T_2 \propto n^\gamma$, where $n$ is the number of echos and, for the CPMG sequence, the noise-spectrum exponent is related to the fit parameter $\gamma$ by $\alpha=\gamma/(1-\gamma$).} The true decay envelope is a complicated function, which can hardly be parameterized by a single number.
 A typical fit returns the time scale over which the envelope decays to a fraction of its initial value, for example, $1/e$.
 This operational definition should be the first guess on the meaning of a coherence time in the tables we give.
-Not much is implied about the functional form itself, let alone the decay long-time tails.
+Not much is implied about the functional form itself, let alone the decay of long-time tails.

 \separate{The data on coherence times are listed in Table \ref{tab:spinCoherence}.
 We additionally present it here in figures, discussing them shortly.
-We split the figures to two groups, separating the charge qubits, the states of which do not rely on the spin degree of freedom in any way, from qubits which rely on spin at least to some degree.
+We split the figures into two groups, separating the charge qubits, the states of which do not rely on the spin degree of freedom in any way, from qubits that rely on the spin at least to some degree.
 We start with the latter group.}